cmoesgaard/curl/docs/ALTSVC.md

 # Alt-Svc

-curl features support for the Alt-Svc: HTTP header.
+carl features support for the Alt-Svc: HTTP header.

 ## Enable Alt-Svc in build